hiroyasukatsuno/Fast-Improvement-Low-Dose-TEMimages/README.md

 "test.jpg" file is generated.

 ### dark image
-This jpg image is converted from val/0002.tif for visualization.
+(0002.jpg is converted from val/0002.tif for visualization.)
 ![0002.jpg](0002.jpg)

 ### improved image